-Dr. Alexander Pflaum, the Head of Department of Supply Chain Technologies at the Fraunhofer Institute for Integrate Circuits in German, presented the award to Xerafy on behalf of AIM and Euroforum and praised the company for its innovation in reducing the size and profile of metal RFID tags to that of a label.
+Dr. Alexander Pflaum, the Head of Department of Supply Chain Technologies at the Fraunhofer Institute for Integrated Circuits in Germany, presented the award to Xerafy on behalf of AIM and Euroforum and praised the company for its innovation in reducing the size and profile of metal RFID tags to that of a label.

 “We are pleased to be distinguished for our innovation,” said Dennis Khoo, CEO of Xerafy.
 “At Xerafy, we strive to provide new disruptive RF tag solutions to challenge market norms.”